 A recurrent investment for the purposes of this framework can simply be thought of as an investment that is predominantly neither a capital infrastructure nor an ICT investment.
 Recurrent investments include:

-- extension of an existing policy due to lapse or rollover
+- Like to like renewal of an existing policy or service that is due to lapse (no change in scope)

 What is recurrent investor assurance?